 The Student Forum is a seminar series given by current CSEM graduate students to their peers.
 The aim of the forum is to expose students to each other's research, encourage collaboration, and provide opportunities to practice presentation skills.
 First- and second-year CSEM students receive seminar credit for attending.
 There are two types of Student Forums: 1) Blitz presentations of 10-15 min given by 2-3 students or 2) Work/Research presentation given by single student for 50 minutes.

 The GSA serves as the official voice of graduate students at UT Austin to administrators, staff, and faculty, as well as to the Texas Legislature and UT Board of Regents.
 Each graduate department at the university may elect a delegate to the GSA.
-The CSEM GSA representative for the 2020-21 academic year is Ivana Escobar Casterlin.
+The CSEM GSA representatives for the 2023–24 academic year are Bassel Saleh and Ivana Escobar Casterlin.

 The GWC is a graduate student organization with the mission of supporting women involved in computing research.
 The GWC welcomes membership by both women and men in any computing related field.